 What is a Brain Dump?

-A brain dump (also called a mind sweep) is a method to get all of the thoughts, ideas, and to-dos out of your mind onto paper or typed on your computer.
-It’s a great way to create a rapid log of all of the thoughts in your mind.
+A brain dump (also called a mind sweep) is a simple technique to get all of the thoughts, new ideas, and to-dos out of your mind onto paper or typed on your computer.
+It’s a great way to create a rapid log of all of the thoughts in your mind and get a clean mental space.
 Getting all of these things out of your mind and into a safe place will allow you to focus on bigger tasks without these nagging distractions.
-It’s a great way to unload all of the things that have your attention.
+It’s a great way to unload the mental clutter that have your attention.
 Many people struggle to get started using a brain dump so I’ve created a Brain Dump Trigger List to help.
 Before you start you need to understand how to do a brain dump.

 What is a Trigger List?